microsoft/genaiscript/README.md

 -   install [Visual Studio Code](https://code.visualstudio.com/Download),
 -   open the [latest release](https://github.com/microsoft/gptools/releases/latest/),
--   download the `gptools.vsix` into your project in VSCode
+-   download the `genaiscript.vsix` into your project in VSCode
 -   right click on the `.vsix` file and select **Install Extension VSIX...**

 Until this extension is in the Marketplace, you will have to repeat these steps each time you want to upgrade the extension.